clokep/clokep.github.io/content/articles/adding-an-auxiliary-audio-input-to-2005-subaru-outback.rst

         includes the heat / air conditioning controls.
 People_ do sell kits to convert the dash into one that can accept an aftermarket radio...but where's the fun in that?
-.. [#]  The 2007 edition had an option for a stereo with satelite radio and an
+.. [#]  The 2007 edition had an option for a stereo with satellite radio and an
         AUX input.
 I probably could have bought this stereo and installed it, but I was quoted $285 last time I asked about changing my radio.
 .. [#]  This might seem insane, but I was fairly certain I'd be able to solder a